Food coloring markers (available in cake decor supermarket aisles)

 What You Do:

-- Remind your child of previous ice pops he may have eaten that had jokes or riddles written on the stick.
-He can now create such a popsicle himself!
+Remind your child of previous ice pops they may have eaten that had jokes or riddles written on the stick.
+They can now create such a popsicle!

-- Tell him to think of jokes, riddles, or fortunes that he might write on a popsicle stick.
-Here are examples if he needs some help: “You will have a fun week ahead.”
+Tell them to think of jokes, riddles, or fortunes that they might write on a popsicle stick.
+Here are examples if they need some help: “You will have a fun week ahead.”
 “You will meet a new friend.”
 “What do cows do for fun?
 Watch moooovies.”
 “What’s a dog’s favorite pizza?
 Pup-peroni.”

-- Have your child use a food coloring marker to write his fortune on the stick.
-If he’s writing a joke, he should write the question of the joke on one end of the stick and the answer on the end that will be covered by the popsicle.
+Have your child use a food coloring marker to write their fortune on the stick.
+If they're writing a joke, they should write the question of the joke on one end of the stick and the answer on the end that will be covered by the popsicle.

-- Help him pour light-colored juice or orange juice into the empty popsicle tray almost but not all the way to the top.
+Help your child pour light-colored juice or orange juice into the empty popsicle tray almost but not all the way to the top.
 If you don't have a popsicle mold, you can also pour the juice into paper cups, then tear the paper off once the juice has frozen.

-After the juice has frozen into ice pops, your child can eat them and then read his writing.
-He can share popsicles with friends, who will be impressed to see that your child made the pops and the written surprises!
+After the juice has frozen into ice pops, your child can eat them and then read their writing.
+They can share popsicles with friends, who will be impressed to see that your child made the pops and the written surprises!